THE SEVEN ESSENTIALS EVERY SELLER SHOULD KNOW

 All previous requirements are applicable…..and then some.
 A reverse may come in handy when a seller does not yet have a buyer for the property that he wishes to sell and is afraid of losing the new property he wishes to acquire.
 In the fall of 2000, the IRS issued a revenue procedure that established the concept of an exchange accommodation title holder (which is actually another name for a qualified intermediary).
 Simply put, a taxpayer may not have both the old as well as the new property titled in their name at the same time and still qualify for a reverse exchange.

-The IRS has set up guidelines which allow the taxpayer to acquire the new property before the old property is sold provided title is taken in the name of the exchange accommodation title holder (typically a limited liability company which is created).
+The IRS has set up guidelines that allow the taxpayer to acquire the new property before the old property is sold provided title is taken in the name of the exchange accommodation title holder (typically a limited liability company which is created).
 Under this scenario an entity, other than the taxpayer, will hold legal title in what is commonly referred to as a qualified parking arrangement until such time as the old property is sold.
 The old property must be sold and closed within 180 days of first acquiring title to the new property.
 As soon as the old property is sold the proceeds are then directed to the exchange accommodation title holder at which time the property may be deeded out of the parking arrangement directly to the taxpayer.
 This procedure is actually quite simple provided cash is utilized to fund the new purchase.
 The vast majority of lenders simply will not lend funds to a third party entity and only to the taxpayer.

 If financing the new property cannot be avoided then title must be conveyed out of the taxpayers name to a straw person prior to acquiring the new property.
 This will avoid having title to the old property and title to the new property being in the taxpayer’s name at the same time which is a prohibited transaction.
 Although this is an acceptable procedure to the IRS the conveyance to the straw person must be reported as an arm’s length transaction the straw person will then convey title to the ultimate purchase.
 This is an expensive proposition in Florida as Documentary Stamps must be paid on the conveyance to the straw person and then once again on the sale to the ultimate third party purchaser.